ga-zelle/APS-what-if/README.md

 track which statements in "determineSMB-basal" were executed and which not together with the reasoning of those decisions taken from the original code.

-# Limitation
+# Latest major change
-There is an interim release called qpythonplus required for Android14 and above which allows running the emulator on phones.
+There is a new release called QPythonPlus required for Android14 and above which allows running the emulator on phones.
-The documentation for installation and use on Android needs to be updated because folders have changed.
 With older Android versions the previous qpython 3L / 3S still work, even with these updated scripts.

 For downloading the Android14+ version go to https://drive.google.com/drive/u/3/folders/1lFqvlmArrV35ikcdW61MdVAx2UUWMcLh